slatedocs/slate/source/includes/metype/_sso.md

 ```

 This user can be hashed and maintained in a session cookie or repeated requests to metype can be made to get the user details.
-The OAuth libraries will handle the rest in the application if you jave integrated with one.
+The OAuth libraries will handle the rest in the application if you have integrated with one.